abinit/abinit/doc/tutorial/elastic.md

 elastic tensors, etc. in the output and in the DDB file are all computed using non-variational expressions.
-Using the non-variational expressions, mixed second derivatives with respect to the present perturbation and all other perturbations of interest can be computed directly from the present first- order wave functions.
+Using the non-variational expressions, mixed second derivatives with respect to the present perturbation and all other perturbations of interest can be computed directly from the present first-order wave functions.
 The disadvantage is that the non-variational result has errors which are linearly proportional to convergence errors in the GS and first-order wave functions.
 Since errors in the variational 2DEtotal are second-order in wave-function convergence errors, comparing this to the non-variational